Megamjm/Comfyvn-ToolProject/docs/studio_phase7_advisory.md

 Scope
 -----
-Phase 7 formalises liability gates, advisory scans, and SFW/NSFW filters.
+Phase 7 formalises the advisory disclaimer, scanner workflow, and SFW/NSFW filters.
 The new API stubs allow early integration with the studio UI while keeping the policy rules pluggable.

 See also `docs/development/advisory_modding.md` for contributor-facing guidance on scanner plugins, debug hooks, and legal acknowledgement flows.